JoeWroe/Setups/npm/npm-setup-steps.md

-#Node Package Manager (npm)
+:notebook: #Node Package Manager (npm) :notebook:

 **npm (node package manager), comes as part of your installation of node.
-Installing node will also install npm for you.
+Installing node will also install npm for you.**

-WARNING: Installing node if can cause issues if you already have node version manager installed (n, nvm or nodenv).
+**WARNING: Installing node if can cause issues if you already have node version manager installed (n, nvm or nodenv).**
-         Running any of those three names followed by -v will let you know if its already installed.**
+         **Running any of those three names followed by -v will let you know if its already installed.**

 ```
 STEP 1: 'brew install node', (not always necessary, read the warning above!)